yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Firefox Suggest will enhance this by including other sources of information such as Wikipedia, Pocket articles, reviews and credible content from sponsored, vetted partners and trusted organizations.</blockquote>

-Okay, so Firefox Suggest is an addition to Firefox's Awesome Bar that pulls in information from the organizations external to Firefox.
+Okay, so Firefox Suggest is an addition to Firefox's Awesome Bar that pulls in information from organizations external to Firefox.

 Not exactly.

 ### Relabeling of Existing Features
 {:.no_toc}

-Two months ago, when Firefox Suggest first became available in Firefox Nightly, I [opened a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1725290) because I saw a *Firefox Suggest* label in my address bar even though I had opted out of search suggestions.
+Two months ago, when Firefox Suggest features started trickling into Firefox Nightly, I [opened a bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1725290) because I saw a *Firefox Suggest* label in my address bar even though I had opted out of search suggestions.
 I had assumed then that Firefox Suggest was an addition to Firefox's existing functionality.

 Not so.
 The first thing Firefox Suggest is is a relabeling of functionality that previously existed in Firefox.
 For a very long time now, Firefox has had an "[AwesomeBar](https://blog.mozilla.org/en/mozilla/a-little-something-awesome-about-firefox-3/)", which is, well - awesome.
 You can see the documentation on the [autocomplete suggestions](https://support.mozilla.org/en-US/kb/address-bar-autocomplete-firefox) article on Support Mozilla, but all you really need to know is that it makes it very easy to navigate your open tabs, history, and bookmarks.